 Initiating a TIP Project

-- A Municipal TIP contact is responsible for communicating with MPO staff about TIP project-related matters.
+- A municipal TIP contact is responsible for communicating with MPO staff about TIP project-related matters.
 MPO staff has created several resources to guide TIP contacts and project proponents.
-To review key information and to submit the data that the MPO needs in order to evaluate a project, see the Project Proponent Questionnaire.
+To review key information and to submit data that the MPO needs in order to evaluate a project, see the Project Proponent Questionnaire.
 For a step-by-step overview of the TIP Process, review the TIP How-To Presentation.

-- In order to be considered for TIP funding, a project must be approved by MassDOT.
+- To be considered for TIP funding, a project must be approved by MassDOT.
 To streamline project approval, MassDOT has launched the new Massachusetts Project Intake Tool (MaPIT), a web-based application that replaces the Project Need and Project Initiation Forms.
 To access MaPIT, project proponents must obtain a login for MassDOT’s GeoDOT Open Data Portal and navigate to the Project Intake Tool.